 Mount St. Helens

-The star of the Cascade Mountain Range, Mount St. Helens might be best known for its eruption over 40 years ago.
+Mount St. Helens, the star of the Cascade Mountain Range, might be best known for its eruption over 40 years ago.
 And while the summit is craterous, and dried volcanic streams are still visible, the area features verdant forests riddled with creeks, lakes, and waterfalls.
 There is plenty to explore and enjoy in the shadow of this iconic peak.
-During your six day summertime Mountain Biking Tour, we’ll cover all of the highlights and hidden treasures (did someone say cave exploration?) while enjoying gourmet meals and first class camping under the stars.
+During your six day summertime Mount St. Helens Mountain Biking Tour, we’ll cover all of the highlights and hidden treasures (did someone say cave exploration?) while enjoying gourmet meals and first class camping under the stars.

 Highlights